FAQ (Stratford Rotary Hockey League)

 When and where are games and practices?

-In the age groups from 4-15 (tyke through minor midget) all games will be played on Saturdays, either at Dufferin Arena, the Allman Arena or at the Molson or RBC pads at the Rotary Recreation Complex.
+In the age groups from 4-15 (U6 through U16) all games will be played on Saturdays, either at Dufferin Arena, the Allman Arena or at one of the rinks at the Rotary Recreation Complex.
 Practices can be on any weeknight, mostly at 4, 5, 6 or 7 p.m.
 Some older age groups may have 8 p.m. or 9 p.m. practices.
 Divisions are assigned practice nights in September.
 Teams go on the ice for the first time in October.
-The bantam-midget and midget-juvenile divisions play two games each week, either Wednesday night and Saturday night, or Thursday night and Sunday morning.
+The U16 and U20 divisions play two games each week, either Wednesday night and Saturday morning, or Thursday night and Sunday morning.

 What if my child wants to be a goalie?

 Rotary Hockey will not guarantee that a player in any division will be a full-time goaltender, even if you have purchased his/her own equipment and do not have equipment for playing 'out'.
-Tyke (4-5) does not use goalies but instead places a goalie target board in front of each net.
-In the younger age groups (mite through minor atom), every player on the team is encouraged to take a turn in net.
+U6 (4-5 year olds) does not use goalies but instead places a goalie target board in front of each net.
+In the younger age groups (U8 and U10), every player on the team is encouraged to take a turn in net.
 Those who enjoy the position may get multiple opportunities.
 Older age groups usually have one full-time goalie, or two goalies sharing the duties.

 Rotary Hockey has also begun running on ice goalie clinics during the season.
 Watch for details on this website if you are interested.